RetiaLLC/S2-Nugget/README.md

 Once the .UF2 file downloads, drag and drop it into the drive that appears when you plug in your S2 Nugget

 This should automatically install CircuitPython on your S2 Nugget!

+### Step 3: Programming in CircuitPython

+Download and install Mu Editor from here: https://codewith.mu/

+Open Mu editor and select CircuitPython editing mode.

+Name your file code.py, this will be automatically run each time the board boots.

+Save your code to the board, it will automatically re-run your code each time you save changes to it.

+To add files, drag and drop them from your computer to the board.

 ## Using the neopixel